nestauk/ds_saliency_inference/README.md

-# Saliency Inference API Template
+# Simulated Eye Tracking Inference App

 This is a Streamlit app to interact with a saliency eye tracking simulation model.
 We have a live version available, but if you want to run a local version of the app, follow the steps below.
 You will need to be using Python3.10 environment for the app to work.